arnobdas789/AI-Course/AI Tools Exploration/AI_Generated Video/Readme.md

 ---

-## 🎯 Future Plans

-- Expand the course overview into a full video series.
-- Localize content for Bengali-speaking learners.
-- Add interactive elements such as quizzes or animated explainers.

----

 ## 👤 Author

 **Arnob**
-Aspiring network engineer, AI enthusiast, and creative educator.
+AI enthusiast, and creative educator.
 Passionate about simplifying complex tech for curious minds.

 ---